Jonhy-D/HubEnterntainmentBackend-C-/README.md

 ### Goals

-- Implement a productive project with Kubernetes.
+#### Implement a productive project with Kubernetes.

+- Kubernetes Deployment
+- Docker Deployment
+- API in ASP.net or net core - MVC
+- Complete documentation
+- Improvements of my own consideration
+- Configuration of the production environment

 ## Entity-Relationship Diagram